itsmehere/CS50AI/LectureNotes/Week6_Language.md

 a - [0, 0, 1, 0]
 book - [0, 0, 0, 1]

 Now for the drawbacks: Imagine a dictionary with 50,000 words.
-We would have enormously large vectors as well as the fact that words would have completely distinct vectors despite having similar meaning.
+We would have enormously large vectors as well as the fact that words would have completely distinct vectors despite having a similar meaning.

 ### Distribution Representation: